 The only way to avoid the 18-month hard suspension on an administrative basis is to CONTEST the 18-month suspension during a formal review hearing.
 For this reason, it is important to hire a DUI defense attorney to demand the formal review hearing within 10 days of the arrest.

 Your attorney can also help you obtain a 42-day permit so that you can keep driving to work, church and school while your attorneys prepares for the formal review hearing.
 Since you will not qualify for any time of hardship reinstatement, it is particularly important to get the 42-day permit which eats into the 18-month hard suspension.

-For all of these reason, it is important to hire a DUI defense attorney to demand the formal review hearing within 10 days of the arrest.
-Plus, the information obtained at the formal review hearing might also help you fight the criminal charges later in court.
+Hire a DUI defense attorney to demand the formal review hearing within 10 days of the arrest.
+The information obtained at the formal review hearing might also help you fight the criminal charges later in court.

 Elements of a Second DUI Refusal in Florida